 Why the bottom of your heel hurts in the morning

-That sharp pain in your heel when you first get out of bed is almost always plantar fasciitis.
-Here is what causes it and how to treat it properly.
+That sharp pain in your heel when you first get out of bed is often plantar fasciitis, though other causes are possible.
+Here is what tends to cause it and how a physiotherapist can help you manage it.

-The pain is always worst first thing in the morning.
+The pain is often worst first thing in the morning.
 You put your foot on the floor and feel a sharp, burning ache in the heel or arch.
 After a few minutes of walking, it eases.
 Then it comes back again after sitting for a long time.
-This pattern is plantar fasciitis, the most common cause of heel pain in adults.
-It is very common in India, where flat footwear like hawai chappals and bathroom slippers worn all day, combined with long periods of standing on hard marble or tiled floors, creates the ideal conditions for it to develop.
+This pattern is typical of plantar fasciitis, one of the most common causes of heel pain in adults.
+Flat footwear like hawai chappals and bathroom slippers, combined with long periods of standing on hard marble or tiled floors, can contribute to its development in some people.

 What is plantar fasciitis?